webstudio-is/webstudio/README.md

-# Webstudio Designer
+# Webstudio Builder

-Webstudio Designer is a NoCode Visual Tool inspired by Webflow.
+Webstudio Builder is a NoCode Visual Tool inspired by Webflow.
 It is the place where you can build your site or app visually.

 ## Contributing

 Don't hesitate to reach out of you have questions around contributing to the project.

 [Contributing guide](https://github.com/webstudio-is/webstudio/blob/main/docs/contributing.md)